 How to Choose a Venue For Your Donation Boxes

-Choosing locations for your donation boxes can be challenging.
+Choosing the perfect location for your donation boxes can be challenging.
 Some businesses won’t be a great fit, and you’ll need to select your partnerships wisely.
 Here are some general tips that can help.

 1. Choose a Business With Plenty of Foot Traffic

 Think of it as a numbers game.
 Not everyone will put their coins in a donation box.
-You want to increase the chances that some people will be generous.
+You want to increase the chances that some people passing your box will be inspired to donate.

 A few examples of this include: